A little more than a year after undergoing elective shoulder surgery, I was faced with another surgical decision.

 1st Step—Conservative Treatment

 After seeking the medical advice of two orthopedic doctors, I consented to a cortisone shot and started physical therapy.
 The injection took the edge off the pain.
-At first, the physical therapy relieved some of the discomfort.
+At first, the physical therapy relieved some of the discomforts.
 Then my rehab plateaued.
 Within a couple of weeks, the overall situation was on a downhill progression.
 The original pain and limitations returned.
 Mike Allen, my physical therapist at Steadman Hawkins Sports Physical Therapy and Rehabilitation—Denver, tried everything in his repertoire to improve my situation.
 The effects of the cortisone shot were wearing off and physical therapy wasn’t working.

 For months, I awakened in the middle of the night.
 I’d hobble to the freezer searching for an ice pack.
 Ice took an edge off the discomfort.
 I eventually went back to sleep.
 Sometimes, I remained awake.
 I stared at the ceiling.
 What was I going to do?
 The pain was around 24/7.
 I wanted my life back.